 Who do you mentor?

-While teaching final year herbal medicine students at SSNT in the 1990’s, I realised the importance of nurturing emerging practitioners, began running groups and individual sessions for new graduates.
+While teaching final year herbal medicine students at SSNT in the 1990’s I realised the importance of nurturing emerging practitioners, and began running groups and individual sessions for new graduates.
 This service has grown over the years, sharing my unique clinical, business and media experience with a wide variety of health practitioners.

 With my extensive clinical experience, one aspect of the mentoring on offer is professional supervision including individualised patient management, case reviews and skills audits.
 I also provide business mentoring, drawing upon decades of running my own business as both a solo practitioner and a multi-modality clinic owner.

 It’s a joy to enable naturopaths, herbalists and complementary health practitioners grow an authentic business they love.
 In addition to individual mentoring, I also lead retreats in Bali for practitioners and provide online learning.

 I feel fortunate to have a such a long and enriching career.
 I look forward to assisting you on your own wellbeing or business journey.